Project Care: Fenicia’s Story

 Connection

-“When you’ve got cancer it's OK, but when you have HIV or AIDS, everybody wants to push you away,” Fenicia shared with WYFF News.
+“When you’ve got cancer it's OK, but when you have HIV or AIDS, everybody wants to push you away,” Fenicia* shared.

 Fenicia grew up in an unstable environment with her stepparents in Florida.
 Facing childhood sexual abuse, she turned to drugs and alcohol to cope with the trauma.
 Addiction gripped her through most of her teen years and extended into adulthood.
 While in a treatment center for substance abuse, another patient sexually assaulted her.
 Unfortunately for Fenicia, the facility discovered that the attacker transmitted AIDS to her during the assault.